alvand-dev/product-carousel/README.md

 In the **index.html** file of **this repository root folder**, you can find, edit, or add slider's HTML codes.

-Just copy and paste the `div` tag with `slider-container` class attribute value and change it's `id` attribute value to your prefrered one.
+Just copy and paste the `div` tag with `slider-container` class attribute value and change it's `id` attribute value to your suitable one.

 Each `li` tag with the class of `slider-item` is a single slide.
 You can add more slides, remove some of them, and edit slide (`slide-link-url`, `slide-image-file-url`, and `image alternative text`) as you wish.